Meet our speakers

 Communications Project Officer

-Hi, my name is Jun, I use he/him pronouns, and I work at Youth Disability Advocacy Services (YDAS) as a Communications Project Officer.
-I’m originally from Malaysia, now living on Wurundjeri land.
+Jun works at Youth Disability Advocacy Service (YDAS) as a Communications Project Officer.
+He is originally from Malaysia and now living on Wurundjeri land.

-I have been working on youth-led content creation projects with YDAS since 2022.
-I am now supporting 2 projects focusing on the rights of disabled young people, including the NDIS Right to be Heard project.
-Looking forward to developing the online hub with our project advisory group!
+He has been working on youth-led content creation projects with YDAS since 2022.
+He is now supporting 2 projects focusing on the rights of disabled young people, including Rights to Reality and the NDIS Right to be Heard project.

 Dr Stephen Carbone (he/him)